- What is Summit?

 Most Summit items arrive within 3-5 business days.
 Summit items are delivered directly to Cannell Library Monday through Friday, and items requested for pick up at the Information Commons @ CTC are subsequently dispatched Monday through Thursday by Clark College courier.

 On the Summit home page click My Summit Account, located in the upper right corner.
 Choose "Clark College" from the list, click "Continue".
-Enter your last name and your Clark College SID.
+Enter your Clark username and password.
 From here you can see if your request is New, Pending, Shipped, or Received.

 Patrons will be notified by e-mail.
 Only the official Clark College e-mail address is used for students.
 If you do not have e-mail, then you will be contacted by telephone or postal mail.
 Items not picked up by specified date must then be returned to the lending library.
 Most items are held for 7 days, but audiovisual items can only be held for 3 days.

 Most items check out for 6 weeks, with no renewal.
 Some items, such as DVDs, check out for 6 days, with no renewal.
 The loan period is set by the lending institution.

 Summit items can be returned to any Orbis Cascade Alliance member library.
 Reminder: Return items with attached labels or straps.

 Summit charges are significantly higher than those assessed for Clark College Library items and are not negotiable under consortia policy.
 Replacement costs and fees total a minimum of $90.
 A $15 fine is charged for every late item that is billed.
 When an item on your account has been billed, all library borrowing (except in-library use of course reserve items for classes) will be blocked until the item is returned and the fine paid.
 Clark College registration, transcripts and paychecks will also be blocked until payment is made.